ratnadeepb/gateway-nf/README.md

 - first packet of each connection is given a random 64 bit ID
 - subsequent packets get an ID incremented by 1. the `rte_mbuf` struct is stored separately with the ID to identify the buffer associated with the record later
 - a redis server holds the identity of every connection and the latest record ID
-- whenever a new packet arrives and new record is created, the redis key is updated (typically in bursts).
-The NFs are informed through Redis keyspace notifications
+- whenever a new packet arrives and new record is created, the redis key is updated (typically in bursts) and the NFs are informed through Redis keyspace notifications

 ## Entry Structs